maheralayoubi/tohsa-front-end/README.md

 #### 3. data/

-- Contain all static data in json file for page .
+- Stores static JSON data for the page

 ### DB/